 - She is the most beautiful woman I have ever seen.

-Before the superlative we always use the (or a possessive adjective or noun)
+Before the superlative we always use the, or my/your/his/etc. or Tom’s/Jenny’s/etc.)

 - He is the best.

 - This is my most expensive jacket.